- Home /

 The Finance Division also earned the Certificate of Excellence in Financial Reporting from the Association of School Business Officials (ASBO) International for the 25th year in a row.
 The is the highest recognition for a school district offered by ASBO, recognizing significant achievement in school system financial reporting. - March 2018

-Chief Financial Officer Trish Williams said the honors are shared by the team of personnel working together in the finance department including Cathy Bentley, director of financial reporting/treasury; Julie Harkrider, director of accounting; and Jackie White, senior executive director of federal programs.
+Chief Financial Officer Trish Williams said the honors are shared by the team of personnel working together in the finance department including Cathy Bentley, director of financial reporting/treasury; Julie Harkrider, director of accounting; and (now retired) Jackie White, senior executive director of federal programs.

 - 2018-9 Budget Presentation